Gurmant Grewal: The "Grewal tapes"

 In mid-May 2005, at the time the Liberal government risked losing a confidence vote on its budget (which was later decided in the government's favour by the speaker, after a tie in the house), the Liberals initiated negotiations with Grewal asking him to vote with the Liberals and join the Liberal Party of Canada.
 With a Liberal go-between, Ujjal Dosanjh, Minister of Health, and Tim Murphy, the Chief of Staff of the Prime Minister met with Grewal, on three occasions 16–18 May, including Grewal's office.
 There were also 36 phone calls by the Liberals.

-In these negotiations Grewal was offered inducements to change parties in exchange for a senate seat for his wife, a cabinet post for himself, and an apology from Volpe.
+In these negotiations Grewal asked for a senate seat for his wife, a cabinet post for himself, and an apology from Volpe.
 In response, Murphy and Dosanjh made vague promises of future rewards.
 While these negotiations were going on, prominent Conservative MP Belinda Stronach defected to the Liberals and did receive a ministerial position in the government.
 In the end, Grewal did not change parties.

 Unbeknownst to his interlocutors, Grewal was recording the conversations, a fact that he voluntarily revealed to the public on the evening of 18 May, where Grewal publicly accused the Liberals of trying to buy his vote with offers of a cabinet or a diplomatic post for himself and a senate seat for his wife.
 He had released excerpts of nine minutes of a recording of conversations with Murphy and Dosanjh, in which Murphy suggests that he abstain from the coming confidence vote.
 New Democratic Party MP Yvon Godin referred them to Bernard Shapiro, Parliamentary Ethics Commissioner and to the RCMP.

 On 31 May, Grewal handed over recordings to Shapiro and the RCMP.
 Simultaneously he released an hour and 15 minutes of recordings and transcripts to the public.

 Several news outlets and the Liberals alleged that portions of the tape seemed to be edited, something that the Conservatives denied.
 On 2 June 2005, the Conservatives issued a news release admitting that two short sections had been accidentally omitted.
 In mid-August, the RCMP announced that there would be no further criminal investigation into the tapes and their contents and Grewal was cleared of any wrongdoing.

 On 25 January 2006, Shapiro released a heavily edited report from the draft reports and stated, "While it is not clear whether Mr. Grewal genuinely sought an inducement to change his vote or whether he just acted the part in an attempt to entrap Mr. Dosanjh, his actions were, in either case, extremely inappropriate".
 The report also said that Grewal's behaviour violated the spirit of the MPs’ Code of Conduct.

 The Liberals claimed that it was Grewal who approached them seeking patronage appointments for himself and his wife in exchange for their votes.

 Grewal did not run for re-election in 2006, saying he did not want the controversies surrounding his behaviour to be a distraction during the campaign.